 Ranhofer was born in Saint-Denis France in 1936 near the Belgium boarder, where the practice of deep-frying potatoes in fat was common.
 He was also the author of the Epicurean and the Executive chef at the famous Delmonico’s in New York City from 1862 to 1896.

 Now you know a bite of the culinary history of THE JERSEY SHORE.

 How to “French Fry” Potatoes

 Note: Temperature and the type of oil are critical in the process of deep-frying.
 Regardless of hype and promotion, there is no such thing as a “Healthy Oil”.
-Oil is oil, and all are 14g fat per tablespoon and 120-140 calories, with no nutritional value (look it up).
-What you need to know about oil is its “smoke-point” in relationship to the perfect temperature for deep-frying, 370˚F. The perfect fat for deep-frying is lard, Crisco or pure golden olive oil – all have the perfect smoke point range.
+Oil is oil, and most are about 14g fat per tablespoon and 120-140 calories, with no nutritional value (look it up).
+What you need to know about oil is its “smoke-point” in relationship to the perfect temperature for deep-frying, 370˚F. The perfect fat for deep-frying remains to be lard, Crisco, or pure golden olive oil (Italian or Spanish) – all have the perfect smoke point range.

-- 4 large potatoes – the longer the potatoes the longer the fries
+- 4 large Idaho potatoes – the longer the potatoes the longer the fries

 - 2 tablespoons seasoned salt